Kojic Acid vs Vitamin C vs Alpha Arbutin for Dark Spots

 Kojic Acid Cons

-- Can cause irritation, especially at higher concentrations
+- Can cause irritation at higher concentrations

 - May cause contact dermatitis in sensitive individuals